Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

   Your browser does not support the video tag.
 </video>

-By default the Example Dev Portal comes with a “Sign in with Google” button, but you can override this button in the `unauthenticated/login` partial.
+By default the Example Dev Portal comes with a "Sign in with Google" button, but you can override this button in the `unauthenticated/login` partial.
 See [Customize Your Login Form](#customize-your-login-form)

 Browse to the login page (see section [Logging In](#logging-in)).
-Click “Sign in with Google” which will take you to the Google login page.
+Click "Sign in with Google" which will take you to the Google login page.
 Once logged in, Google will redirect you back to the Example Dev Portal and all requests going forward will have the associated authentication session cookie.
 The Default Dev Portal and the OIDC configuration above will provide an `id_token` which will be used to display a Developer's avatar.

 ## Logging In

 Ensure you are logged out (see section [Logging Out](#logging-out)).
 Visit an authenticated page on the Dev Portal.
 You should see a login form, which is rendered from the `unauthenticated/login` partial.

-When a Developer submits an HTML form with an attribute `id=”login"` the Dev Portal will make a request against the Dev Portal File API using the specified `portal_auth` with the data in the form.
+When a Developer submits an HTML form with an attribute `id="login"` the Dev Portal will make a request against the Dev Portal File API using the specified `portal_auth` with the data in the form.
 For instance, if you have `basic-auth` enabled, then the form will submit with the Authorization header e.g. `Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=`.
 If the Login returns a response with a status code that is not `200`, then it runs `onLoginError`.

 ### Customize Your Login Form